apiaryio/backbone_query/README.md

 To install, include the `js/backbone-query.min.js` file in your HTML page, after Backbone and it's dependencies.
 Then extend your collections from Backbone.QueryCollection rather than from Backbone.Collection.

-Backbone Query is also available via [Jam](http://jamjs.org/).
-Jam is a package manager for browser js packages and uses require.js.
-This is the recommended method of you want to use this library with require.js.
-To install, simply run `jam install backbone-query`.

 #### Server side (node.js) installation
-You can install with NPM: `npm install backbone-query` Then simply require in your project: `QueryCollection = require("backbone-query").QueryCollection`
+You can install with NPM: `npm install @apiaryio/backbone-query` Then simply require in your project: `QueryCollection = require("@apiaryio/backbone-query").QueryCollection`

 Your collections will now have two new methods: `query` and `whereBy`.
 Both methods accept 2 arguments - a query object and an options object.
 The `query` method returns an array of models, but the `whereBy` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / whereBy queries (thanks to [Cezary Wojtkowski](https://github.com/cezary) ).

 The library also supports nested compound queries and is AMD compatible (thanks to [Rob W](https://github.com/Rob--W) ).